3drepo/3drepobouncer/tools/bouncer_worker/README.md

     "project": //location of AssetBundleCreator project
     "batPath": //path to buildBundle script.
   },
-  repoLicense: //license string for license check (only required on builds that are license enforced) }
+  "repoLicense": //license string for license check (only required on builds that are license enforced) }
 ````